MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

 ### Watermarking Policy

-Functionality to simplify use of the Watermarking Signalling Explicit Digital Video Output Restriction as defined by the PlayReady Compliance Rules.
+Functionality was added to simplify use of the Watermarking Signalling Explicit Digital Video Output Restriction as defined by the PlayReady Compliance Rules.

 ## Changes in PlayReady Server SDK Version 4.5